Alcatel revenues lifted by U.S. as cost cuts start

 Sales in Asia slumped 10 percent in the quarter, while Europe eked out 3 percent growth, the company said on Thursday.

+The group's IP products grew by 7 percent in the quarter to 580 million euros.

-The French-American group said it consumed 218 million euros of cash in the quarter, taking the cash used so far this year to roughly 1 billion euros.
-Cash burn has been a perennial problem for the group, which has a higher cost base than peers.
+The French-American group said it consumed 218 million euros of cash in the quarter.

-Alcatel-Lucent's woes stem from intense competition not only from low-cost Chinese rivals but also from larger vendors like Sweden's Ericsson and Finland's Nokia NSN equipment unit.

-The United States, where Alcatel and Ericsson are the dominant players, has been the group's saving grace because Chinese vendors are essentially barred over security concerns.

-Analysts from Jefferies investment bank said they were "concerned" about Combes ability to generate "truly significant" cost reductions.

-"Historically, these kinds of cost cuts have been very elusive for Alcatel-Lucent, a by-product of their customer relationships and the high exit costs in the communications equipment sector," Jefferies wrote.

-The results follow weak quarters at Ericsson and NSN, which were hit by slower spending by operators finishing superfast mobile buildouts, known as 4G.
+The results follow weak quarters at Sweden's Ericsson and Nokia's NSN equipment unit, which were hit by slower spending by operators finishing superfast mobile buildouts, known as 4G, in North America and Asia.

 But investors cheered a bullish year-end forecast for NSN, sending its shares higher.

-"We are seeing the first positive signs of our new operating model," said Combes.
+"We are seeing the first positive signs of our new operating model," said Combes of the turnaround plan that began six months ago.

 (Editing by James Regan and David Cowell)